 - Students should pursue IMC because it is one of the top-rated investment courses in the world.
 And it is very much flexible for students who are working professionals as well.

-Business Philosopher Jim Rohn said that – “No matter what you do, make sure everything that you do is the product of your own conclusion.”
+Business Philosopher Jim Rohn said that – “No matter what you do, make sure everything that you do is the product of your conclusion.”
 So, take this advice to heart.
-Claritas® and IMC both are excellent course.
+Claritas® and IMC are both excellent courses.
 But after going through the courseware, you need to decide which applies to your setting.

 But here’s what we think you should do.
-These are the hypothetical situations and they may or may not work in your own professional career.
-If you want to get an entry to investment domain or want to do a starting course in investment analysis, there is nothing more comprehensive course than Claritas®.
+These are hypothetical situations, and they may or may not work in your professional career.
+If you want to enter the investment domain or want to do a starting course in investment analysis, there is nothing more comprehensive course than Claritas®.

 If you want to go for something core-based investment course, do IMC along with CFA.
 If you do both IMC and CFA, nothing is more lethal than that.